 The ‘new’ 1080 was nothing like the V5.
 The Fresh Foam midsole delivered a dull, unresponsive ride.
 The 1080 V8 is very similar to the V7.
 Not much has changed except for a minor update to the midsole.
 The upper fit is nearly identical to the V7.
 In other words, it doesn’t matter whether you upgrade to the V8 or stick to the V7.

 While it is not as comfortable as the foam used in the Zante, it is still enough to deal with for the average length walks.
-The shoes have plenty of versatility.
+The shoes have plenty of versatility in Best Running Shoes for Narrow Heels.
 The 1080V8 has a fairly roomy fit.
 The toe-box has enough vertical space and the forefoot is spacious.
 With an engineered mesh upper, they are certainly breathable for any type of exercise in the gym.
 Hence, these are the best gym shoes for narrow heels.

 Why should you buy this?